Labor Department Sues Oracle For Paying White Men More

 If that means, hiring more (or less) Asians/Blacks/Whites/Purples — so be it.

 Are they counting personnel on H1B visas?
-(Score:2)
+(Score:3)

 I'm sorry, but changing (or choosing to enforce) the current rules does not magically level the playing field.
-If it did, minorities would long ago have stopped complaining that the system is rigged a
+If it did, minorities would long ago have stopped complaining that the system is rigged against them.
+Then again, the situation I've just described does leave itself open to manipulation by the "good ol' boy's club".

+I'd be more interested in knowing if job tenure was considered in analyzing the pay differential that the DOL alleges they've discovered.